 Willingness to defend the country in the Baltic states: implications for national security and NATO’s collective defence

-The study, co-financed by NATO, approaches this issue with a review of the theoretical assumptions on willingness to defend/fight, the role of the societal resilience in NATO policy, as well as the Baltic situation in retrospective and perspective.
-Based on that, recommendations for the Baltic states and the Alliance are put forth.
+The study that is co-financed by NATO approaches this issue by reviewing the theoretical assumptions on citizens’ willingness to defend their own country, the role of societal resilience in NATO policy, as well as the Baltic situation looking back as well as to the future.
+The study also puts forward recommendations for the Baltic states and for NATO.

 The study will be published as an e-book at the end of 2021.

 The study at Rīga Stradiņš University (RSU) is conducted by Māris Andžāns, Mārtiņš Vargulis and Aleksandra Palkova in cooperation with researchers from Vilnius University, the International Centre for Defence and Security in Tallinn, as well as the University of St. Thomas in Houston.

 Acting director of study programme, Russia and Eurasia Studies, Department of Political Science

 Māris Andžāns, Ieva Gajauskaitė, Ivo Juurvee, Aleksandra Palkova, Yao-Yuan Yeh, Mārtiņš Vargulis.
 (2021).
 Willingness to Defend Own Country in the Baltic States: Implications for National Security and NATO's Collective Defence.
 Rīga Stradiņš University.
 DOI

 News report (available on TV3 Play in Latvian)